-SCTCC's Career Center Director and GRPC Board will work together on ways to help share career exploration opportunities with resources with secondary and postsecondary CTE students.
+SCTCC's Career Center Director and GRPC Board will work together on wavs to help share career exploration opportunities with resources with secondary and postsecondary CTE students.

-For the past 32 years SCTCC has hosted an annual job fair in the Spring It is traditionally one of the largest and longest-running fairs of its kind in Central Minnesota, bringing in almost 200 employers annually.
-SCTCC was able to bring it back to in-person in 2022.
-In the weeks prior to the event the SCTCC Career Ceter holds numerous prep sessions for the students, such as resume writing, employer panels, interview tips, etc.
+For the past 33 years SCTCC has hosted an annual job fair in the Spring It is traditionally one of the largest and longest-running fairs of its kind in Central Minnesota, bringing in almost 200 employers annually.
+In the weeks prior to the event the SCTCC Career Center holds numerous prep sessions for the students, such as resume writing, employer panels, interview tips,

-SCTCC continues to host Forecast Your Future events.
-Each event focuses on a particular CTE program area of the college such as manufacturing, construction, health, culinary, transportation and busines careers.
+SCTCC continues to host Forecast Your Future and Program Information events.
+Each event focuses on a particular CTE program area of the college - such as manufacturing, construction, health, culinary, transportation and business careers.